TwinklyStar/musrSim-jp/WeeklyPlan.md

 ### Si yuan
 - [x] Develop coincidence algorithm

-### 10.28-11.9
+## 10.28-11.9
 ### Meng
 - [ ] Add another 2 layers to the corner detector and evaluate its performance

 ### Xin tong
-- [ ] Use det_time_start and trackID to further study abnormal events
+- [x] Use det_time_start and trackID to further study abnormal events
-- [ ] Compare the track from the same positron with and without shell
+- [x] Compare the track from the same positron with and without shell

 ### Fang yuan
-- [ ] Calibrate A-P curve of two structures
+- [x] Calibrate A-P curve of two structures

 ### Si yuan
+- [x] Further optimize the coincidence algorithm

+## 11.11-11.23
+### Meng
+- [ ] Add another 2 layers to the corner detector and evaluate its performance

+### Xin tong
+- [ ] Develop coincidence algorithm for up-down structure

+### Fang yuan
+- [ ] Develop e+ detector algorithm to reject background from particles other than e+

+### Si yuan
-- [ ] Further optimize the coincidence algorithm
+- [ ] Further develop and optimize coincidence algorithm of corner detector

 ## Future work reminder